 All responders start out unconsciously incompetent.
 They don’t know what they don’t know.
 This can be a blissful time as a new responder because the individual doesn’t realize how dangerous the work can be.
-The best case scenario is an incompetent person would lack the confidence to perform highly dangerous work.
-Equally, it would be desirable if the incompetent lacked the confidence to assume command of an incident where a high skilled and knowledgable commander is required.
+The best-case scenario is an incompetent person would lack the confidence to perform highly dangerous work.
+Equally, it would be desirable if the incompetent lacked the confidence to assume command of an incident where a highly skilled and knowledgable commander is required.

 The incompetent person can also fail to realize the knowledge, skills and abilities that are possessed by fellow responders who perform highly dangerous work with ease.
 When the incompetent fails to understand the knowledge level of their associates, they would be known as lacking team situational awareness.